Wheatgrass helps overcome negative effects of chemotherapy & radiotherapy

-Chemotherapy is notorious for causing adverse effects in many patients undergoing this type of treatment for cancer and can at times be life-threatening.
-One of the more serious consequences is myelotoxicity or damage to the bone marrow.
-This can cause significant falls in the level of red blood cells (anemia), white blood cells (reduced resistance to infection) and platelets (increased risk of bleeding).
-These effects can be reduced or prevented by using strong medications such as erythropoietin (EPO), but they can also cause serious, at times life-threatening side effects and are costly.
+Chemotherapy is notorious for causing adverse effects that can sometimes be life-threatening.
+One of the more serious consequences is myelotoxicity or damage to the bone marrow resulting in significant reduction of red blood cells (anemia), white blood cells (reduced resistance to infection) and platelets (increased risk of bleeding).
+These effects can be reduced with erythropoietin (EPO) but it is expensive and side effects are common and often severe.

-In this controlled, double-blind study, 29 breast cancer patients applied either sorbolene (current best practice) or a commercially produced wheatgrass-based cream (Dr Wheatgrass Antioxidant Skin Recovery Cream) to the irradiated area three times a day from commencement of radiotherapy.
+In this controlled, double-blind study, 29 breast cancer patients applied either sorbolene (current best practice) or a commercially produced wheatgrass-based cream (Dr Wheatgrass Skin Recovery Cream) to the irradiated area three times a day.

 Wheatgrass extract significantly reduced the severity of acute radiation skin toxicity.